-When diluting a Whisky, a distillery has to take into consideration the angel’s share of alcohol which has been lost to evaporation during the ageing process.
-This is usually between 0.5 and 1% every year, so with every year of ageing, a Whisky will lose a little of its alcohol.
+When diluting a Whisky, a distillery has to take into consideration the angel’s share of alcohol that has been lost to evaporation during the ageing process.
+This is usually between 0.5 and 1% every year, so with every year of aging, a Whisky will lose a little of its alcohol.

 Not to mention that if you dilute a Whisky, you get more from one cask.
 During WWI the maximum bottling strength was temporarily brought down to 37.2%.

-Whisky can often go cloudy due to dissolved materials in the nectar including solid flavour carriers, charred charcoal, sherry sediment and wax-like lentils.
+Whisky can often go cloudy due to dissolved materials in the nectar including solid flavor carriers, charred charcoal, sherry sediment, and wax-like lentils.
 The cloudiness usually becomes evident when it is diluted or cooled, and by cooling the Whisky to 4 degrees centigrade, the perpetrating substances can easily be extracted using multi-layered paper.
 Clever stuff.

 Lower proofs tend to showcase sugary qualities, but it’s worth remembering that the higher the proof of the alcohol, often the more sugar in the spirit.
 So if you like sugar, you’re onto a winner with Whisky in general.

 Timing is everything with dilution.
-Prior to cask filling, dilution is likely to produce a sweeter, smouldering, clean-cut oaky spirit with a bitter twist.
-Dilution after bottling can reduce some of the sugar flavours and does have a bit of a risk of producing soapy off-notes; hence why Scotch on the rocks is generally deemed a terrible idea.
+Prior to cask filling, dilution is likely to produce a sweeter, smoldering, clean-cut oaky spirit with a bitter twist.
+Dilution after bottling can reduce some of the sugar flavors and does have a bit of a risk of producing soapy off-notes; hence why Scotch on the rocks is generally deemed a terrible idea.